moorepants/learn-multibody-dynamics/mass.rst

    m := \sum_{i=1}^\nu m_i

-For a body with a density :math:`\rho` defined at each point within its volumetric boundary, the total mass becomes an integral of the general form:
+For a body with a density :math:`\rho` defined at each point within its volumetric :math:`V` boundary, the total mass becomes an integral of the general form:

 .. math::
    :label: eq-zeroth-moment-rigid-body